-As I begin meeting students and their families this school year, I hope to build and to strengthen trust between all our stakeholders.
-I plan to work with transparency as I look to all of you to engage in continuing the long history of St. Mary Catholic School as an exceptional place for learning.
+I look to all of our families to engage in continuing the long history of St. Mary Catholic School as an exceptional place for learning.
 Every child has the right to feel safe to learn, grow and thrive simply because each one is made in the image and likeness of God.
 We have the great responsibility to provide a secure environment where all our students can achieve.
 And as a community of learners, we must all help each other to become the best versions of ourselves.
 With Christ as our strength, let's lean into this work together, to provide for our children the best school year yet!